 Well, trees have a non-linear growth rate; they grow on the outside on not on the inside.
 Remember your earth science about counting the rings on the tree.
 The rings form on the outside.
 Well, as a circle expands, the outside circle has more material than the circle inside of it and so on.
 Hmm… think about this for a minute.
 Lumber is measured in board feet; therefore, as each year passes, the amount of total board feet grown in your miniature forest is more than the previous year and so on.

 He explained to me that the trees generally have a 24 year growth time frame and once achieving maturity, they grow at a very slow if any at all.
 It is like a law of diminishing returns, waiting one more year generates less revenue than having the tree cut down and growing a new sapling.
 In general, the best return on the investment for these particular trees is around the 21st year.
 In effect, you have to wait 21 years to earn your money.
 One fascinating retirement plan if you ask me.
 He estimates that based on the current market price and the volume of lumber he currently has, that his unrealized value is more than $1.2 million.
 At maturity, he expected to earn in excess of $2.8 million for his $21,000 investment.
 That is a remarkable 23% annual rate of return.
 He further elaborated that based on historical rain cycles, if he can catch 2 or 3 more wet years before maturity, he could be looking at more than $3.5 million in earnings.

 He does very little to maintain the land other than cutting down the dead trees and monitoring for wood boring pests.
-Twenty-one years is true perseverance in making money.
+Twenty-one years is true perseverance with making money.

 Another example of perseverance includes waiting on markets to change for your investment(s).
 Then once the market swings back to your investment area, you sell your investments and move on to new ones.
 Other examples include the fluctuating price of mineral and precious materials such as gold or silver.